Theodor-Heuss-Platz: Memorials and art

 In 1955 an eternal flame monument was erected by compatriot groups organised in the Federation of Expellees to commemorate the Flight and expulsion of Germans (1944–50) during and after World War II.
 The flame was extinguished in the day of German reunification on 3 October 1990, but again lit three months later on Human Rights Day 10 December.

 In 1989 the sculpture duo Two Heads was erected at the eastern edge of the square.
-The Blue Obelisk was placed opposite the eternal flame monument in 1995.
+The Blue Obelisk (Blauer Obelisk) was placed opposite the eternal flame monument in 1995.